ifidefix/to/SPEC.md

 * The names all directories satisfying (1) and (2), if any.

 ## go
-    to go [query]
+    to [query]
-Returns the absolute path to the directory *dir* such that:
+Changes the working directory to the directory *dir* such that:
-1. constraints (1) and (2) of the list command are met
+1. *dir* is a sub-directory of one of the directories in the settings file
+2. The name of *dir* starts with *query*
-2. No *dir2* also satisfying the above constraint exists such that:
+3. No *dir2* also satisfying the above constraint exists such that:
     * The length of the name of *dir2* is shorter than *dir*, **or**
     * The name of *dir* is equal to the name of *dir2*, and the parent directory of *dir2* has a lower index than the parent directory of *dir*